 Can you drink in the taproom?

 Yes.
 We have a bar area with seating and games as well as our beautiful beer garden.
 We hope you’ll swing by and have a pint of the freshest craft beer you can buy.

 Is there food?

 We do not have a kitchen, but you are welcome to bring food into the taproom with you.
-We’re also exploring options including partnerships with some downtown restaurants, catering, and food trucks.
+We also frequently have food trucks on site.
+You can always check the events page to be sure.